DesignBold/designit-wordpress-plugin/README.md

 #### 1.0.0

-- [X] Designbold designit button intergration for Wordpress use TinyMCE editor
+- [X] Designbold button intergration for Wordpress use TinyMCE editor